deepdoctection/deepdoctection/docs/tutorials/using_layoutlm_for_sequence_classification.rst

 Next, we use the RVL-CDIP dataset from the **deepdoctection** library.
 This step requires the full dataset to be downloaded.
 The full dataset has more than 300k samples with 16 different labels.
-We choose three labels “FORM”,“INVOICE” and “BUDGET” and select around 1000 samples from each label.
+We choose three labels FORM, INVOICE and BUDGET and select around 1000 samples for each label.

 .. code:: ipython3